 During the First World War André Breton had been assigned to work in a psychiatric hospital, and those experiences strongly influenced his work (such as the First Manifesto of Surrealism in 1924), and Jean Dubuffet’s fascination with the art of mentally ill (art brut) is also notable.
 At the Degenerate Art exhibition in Munich in 1937, the slogan “Madness becomes method!” was written on the wall.

-However, in our local context it was not until recently that the connections between the antipsychiatry movement, art institutions and their constituent practices became a subject of deliberation.
-The Politicization of Friendship in Moderna galerija (+MSUM) in 2014 - included a project dedicated to the antipsychiatry movement, where the “users”, activists, and social workers acted together with the curators to select materials for a kind of “didactic exhibition” about the history of the movement and the lives of mental health users, which included photographs, films, diaries, letters and notes.
-The idea was to find some common points between the movement and the processes of deinstitutionalization and other changes that have been taking place in both psychiatric and art institutions.
+However, in our local context it was not until recently that the connections among the antipsychiatry movement, art institutions and their → constituent practices became a subject of deliberation.
+The Politicisation of → Friendship in Moderna galerija (+MSUM) in 2014 included a project dedicated to the antipsychiatry movement, where the “users”, activists, and social workers acted together with the curators to select materials for a kind of “didactic exhibition” about the history of the movement and the lives of mental health users, which included photographs, films, diaries, letters and notes.
+The idea was to find some → common points between the movement and the processes of deinstitutionalisation and other changes that have been taking place in both psychiatric and art institutions.
 There was thus a consideration of the meaning of creativity, and the commonalities between artistic creativity and madness.
+(Figure)